 If you want to draw a specific elephant species, here are some things to keep in mind.
 African elephants are the largest land animals on Earth.
-They have gray skin and bigger, more pointed ears than their relative, the Asian elephant.
-Baby elephants of the Asian species will have brown to reddish hair that fades into gray as they age.
+They have grey skin and bigger, more pointed ears than their relative, the Asian elephant.
+Baby elephants of the Asian species will have brown to reddish hair that fades into grey as they age.

-To draw a cartoon elephant, exaggerate expressions, shapes, and colors.
+To draw a cartoon elephant, exaggerate expressions, shapes and colours.
 Keep your detail lines to a minimum and instead use shading and gradients to convey depth.
 If a more realistic drawing is what you have in mind, you’ll want to dive into the intricacies of wrinkles and shading on an elephant’s skin.

 You might also be interested in…

 Take your skills to the next level with drawing exercises and advice from professional illustrators.